pcnsuite/pcnspec/README.md

   /**
    * The value_specific field represents the value realization or value
    * potential that the specific beneficiary receives during the step.
 The
-   * value of this field must be an integer (may be negative).
+   * value of this field is optional and must be an integer (may be
+   * negative).
+If not defined, it is assumed to be 0 (no or neutral value
+   * realization).
    * @type {number}
+   * @optional
    * @example 3 (much value realization or potential, perhaps represented by
    *   three smiley faces on a typical PCN diagram)
    * @example 0 (no or neutral value realization)